AndreWohnsland/CocktailBerry/docs/addons.md

 First, you should clone the latest version of CocktailBerry in your development environment.
 Install all needed dependencies, either over pip or with poetry (recommended).
-Then you should create **one** Python file for your addon, placed it in the `addons` folder in the CocktailBerry project.
+Usually **one** Python file is used per addon, placed in the `addons` folder in the CocktailBerry project.
 Files within this folder will not be tracked by git.

+!!! tip "Use the CLI"
+    It's super easy to create a skeleton addon file with the [CLI command](commands.md#creating-addon-base-file)!
+    Just run:

+    ```bash
+    python runme.py create-addon "Your Addon Name"
+    ```

+    This will create a file with the needed structure in the addons folder.

-Now you are ready to go.
+And you are ready to go.

 ### Addon Base Structure